ingonyama-zk/icicle/docs/docs/icicle/golang-bindings.md

 [`runtime`](https://github.com/ingonyama-zk/icicle/tree/main/wrappers/golang/runtime) which defines abstractions for ICICLE methods for allocating memory, initializing and managing streams, and `Device` which enables users to define and keep track of devices.

-Each supported curve, field, and hash has its own package which you can find in the respective directories [here](https://github.com/ingonyama-zk/icicle/tree/main/wrappers/golang).
+Each supported curve and field has its own package which you can find in the respective directories [here](https://github.com/ingonyama-zk/icicle/tree/main/wrappers/golang).
 If your project uses BN254 you only need to import that single package named [`bn254`](https://github.com/ingonyama-zk/icicle/tree/main/wrappers/golang/curves/bn254).

 ## Using ICICLE Golang bindings in your project